kenaniah/activerecord-querify/README.md

 | `:descnf` | DESC NULLS FIRST |
 | `:descnl` | DESC NULLS LAST |

+### Possible Sorting Exceptions

 #### `ActiveRecord::Querify::InvalidDirection`

-When an invalid direction is passed in to a sort param, `ActiveRecord::Querify::InvalidDirection` is thrown.
+When an invalid direction is passed in a sort param, `ActiveRecord::Querify::InvalidDirection` is thrown.

 When using the `#sortable` method, this exception is silently caught, and the offending sort param is silently ignored.